YMMV: Super Mario Bros Crossover

 - Samus's wave beam upgrade oscillates, can be aimed up, moves through obstacles, and reaches across the entire screen, meaning she can rapidly obliterate terrain and enemies regardless of distance, cover, or height.
 The only enemies impervious to this are Bullet Bills and Buzzy Beetles, and they can be taken out with missiles.

-- Hilarious in Hindsight: Fast-forward to , where you can scan amiibo of characters.
-They'll join in the 8-Bit mode, and they'll function exactly like Mario.
+- Hilarious in Hindsight: Fast-forward to Super Mario Maker, where you can scan amiibo of characters.
+In the Super Mario Bros. style only, Mario can become other characters upon picking up a Mystery Mushroom, and they'll function exactly like Mario.
 You can even put characters like Link in there as well!

 - Memetic Mutation: Jay spawned this when playing his own game, using Link's downward sword thrust.